Parent Sport I — Ref: LIGER-PS-001

 Fig. 5 — Jumping (Schematic)

-The body seeks temporary emancipation from the earth through lift, ascent, suspension, or repeated negotiated separation from the ground.
+The body seeks temporary emancipation from the earth through lift, suspension, or repeated separation from the ground.
 Victory lies not merely in leaving the surface, but in demonstrating command over the interval between contact and return.
 Under the Axis of Kinesthetic Engagement, Jumping is the doctrine of Ascensional Intent: the athlete rejects stillness, if only for a moment.
 All jumping is a brief argument with gravity.

 Ancestral Variant: Ceremonial Ditch-Leaping (Iron Age to Early Modern Period)

-Throughout villages, fields, and muddy edges of settlement, humans confronted small trenches, creeks, stones, fences, and low walls with a peculiar and unnecessary resolve.
+Throughout villages, fields, and muddy edges of settlement, humans confronted small trenches, creeks, and low walls with a peculiar and unnecessary resolve.
 No prize was offered.
 No enemy pursued.
 Yet one individual would declare, with wholly unearned confidence, that he could clear the gap.

 He usually could not.